 CLE Event Encourages Attorneys to Become Tech Savvy

 Can’t make this event?
-Savvy will be happy to meet and discuss your technology training program.
-Contact Jay today to book a quick, results-oriented meeting.
+Doug will visit to you to meet for 30 minutes and discuss your technology training program.
+Contact Doug today to book a quick, results-oriented meeting.

 ABOUT SAVVY TRAINING & CONSULTINGDoug Striker is the CEO of Savvy Training & Consulting, where experts help law firms acquire the software platforms they need, train their entire staff for maximum efficiency, and assure ongoing continuity and efficiency of workflow.
 From weekly opt-in webinars and on-site training to a robust, subscriber-based learning management system, the company’s work translates directly into higher earning power for law firms and corporate legal departments throughout the U.S. and Canada.
 As a former law firm COO, Doug has the financial, HR, facilities, operations and marketing background to understand the complex factors that affect day-to-day visibility and operations and the long-term fiscal components that can make or break a firm.